 A defiant gleam lit her hooded eyes.
-I turned back to the album, flipping past trips to the lake, her children’s weddings, grandchildren’s births, she and John on a tropical cruise.
+I turned back to the album, flipping past trips to the lake, her children’s weddings, grandchildren’s births, her and John on a tropical cruise.
 Hazel’s hair got shorter and grayer as the photos progressed.
-John’s hairline retreated and his earlobes drooped farther on every page.
+John’s hairline retreated, and his earlobes drooped farther on every page.
 I didn’t understand why the Boss put people through this mortal life, and why they were so fearful at the end of it.
 What waited for them was a far cry better than this.
 I closed the album and put it back on her table.

 “Hazel, we have to go now.”

 She clenched her sheet and blanket under white, arthritic knuckles.
 “I told you, I’m not ready yet.”

 I lowered my head and studied the peeling paint on the concrete wall.
 The cold wind pushing on the drafty window permeated the air and homogenized with the dry heat of the radiator below.
 I’d lost count of my quota.
 How many thousands more did I have to escort to the other side before I got my wings?
 I knew I could whisk her away without any further conflict, but I always liked to prepare them first—the ones who still had a mind left to understand.

 But this one, she had a determination as I’d never seen before.
 She showed no fear and no real anger toward me like some did, yelling and cursing, and fighting until I took their last breath.
 She seemed to be waiting for me to fix my mistake as if I’d placed her in the wrong slot on my calendar.

 There was still a little time.
 “So, what do we do?”
 I asked.
 “What makes you so special that you ignore the final curtain call that everyone must answer to?”